Liquid-ai/Plankton/README.md

 Note: Every time you open a new terminal, you need to source 3 different files described below to configure ROS 2 and Gazebo environment variables.
 Write the following each time you start a new terminal to deal with ROS 2 / Gazebo stuff, or prefer to add them at the end of your .bashrc file with `gedit ~/.bashrc`.
 For the latter, don’t forget to source your .bashrc to enforce the update after saving these changes, or open a fresh terminal.

-   - For ROS 2 variables
+   - For ROS 2 variables (for Foxy)
 `source /opt/ros/foxy/setup.bash`
+   - For ROS 2 variables (for Galactic)
+`source /opt/ros/galactic/setup.bash`
    - For your installation workspace (change the path accordingly)
 `source $HOME/ros2_ws/install/setup.bash`
    - For Gazebo